moses-b-alexander/stgnn-aqf-praxis/readme.md

 python src/main.py > experiment.txt
 ```

-This will train all 45 models once, while producing training logs and diagnostic metrics.
+This will train all 45 models once (with the predefined hyperparameters).

 ### 📊 Generate Table and Plots